jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 When adding items, under the surface, an item gets assigned a class, upon which the item configures itself according to the class description.
 Only one of the assignments of a class is explicitly visible in the code above: the first line: assigning the Structure class to the Structure object.
 In the 3rd layer it was a C++ object describing the class.
 In the 4th layer it is an Encircle object describing the class.
 So in this layer, the class descriptions used, are Encircle objects, whereas in the previous layer the class descriptions used, were C++ objects.
 After class assignment, an object looks the same in both layers.
-The first g in ggg-layer stands for generic: the fact that the engine above will be used specifying Encircle objects.
+The first g in ggg-layer stands for generic: the fact that the engine above might be used specifying Encircle objects.
 The second g in the ggg-layer also stands for generic, but now because the engine itself is built up of generic CItem objects.
 The third g in the ggg-layer stands for generic, but now the fact that the reflective data of every CItem object used in the code above, is also a generic Encircle object.

 So the three letters always indicate: